-They boast that their non-stick can last 15 times longer than the competition (this is on their Symmetry, Momentum and Elementum lines), their other lines claim to last 10 times longer.
+They boast that their non-stick can last 15 times longer than the competition (this is on their Symmetry, Momentum, and Elementum lines); their other lines claim to last 10 times longer.

-Their cookware lines have several different materials including ceramic cookware, copper, non-stick, infused anodized aluminum, stainless steel, and enamel cast iron.
+Their cookware lines have several different materials, including ceramic cookware, copper, non-stick, infused anodized aluminum, stainless steel, and enamel cast iron.

 The handles are varied as well with 3 different types of steel (normal, brushed stainless steel, polished stainless steel) and also a silicone handle option.

 One thing that strikes me right away is that Calphalon has a lot of variety in their cookware which gives you more choices.
-This is big plus for this cookware maker.
+This is a big plus for this cookware maker.

 Like ceramic cookware?
 Check out our Xtrema Ceramic Cookware Reviews